geo-systems/geo-systems.github.io/products/file-content-finder/index.md

 <!-- # What is it? -->

 <strong>File Content Finder</strong> is a desktop app for searching in file contents.
-Unlike other search utilities, which only search by file names,
+Unlike most other search utilities, which only search by file names,
 <strong>File Content Finder</strong> can inspect the content of many popular
-documents and does not require indexing.
+documents.
+It works in real time and does not require indexing.

 Supported file formats:
 - **PDF**;